mja65/Emu68-Imager/docs/download.md

 2.0.4

-- added Franethrower parameters to cmdline.txt
+- added Framethrower parameters to cmdline.txt
-- added warning if running wondows in scaled mode since GUI will have issues
+- added warning if running Windows in scaled mode since GUI will have issues
 - fixed issue where some input boxes in GUI were ignored
 - updated to use latest version of HST imager
-- fixed some isuses where icon positioning wasnt always working (mainly 3.9)
+- fixed some issues where icon positioning wasn't always working (mainly 3.9)
 - various other bug fixes

 2.0.3